Welcome to our Youth Services page!

 ‣ Other Notices for Parents:

 1.)
 Getting A Library Card for Your Child: If your child lives in Sauk County, a parent or guardian will need to fill out the South Central Library System card application.
-Bring the completed application, along with photo ID and proof of current address (only if your address does not match the address on the ID) to the Spring Green Community Library, where a library card will be issued.
+Bring the completed application, along with photo ID and proof of current address (if your address on the ID is not current) to the Spring Green Community Library, where a library card will be issued.

 a.)
 If the child already has a Southwest Library System card (from Dodgeville, Lone Rock, or Richland Center), a parent or guardian will need to fill out a South Central Library System card application.
-Bring the completed SCLS application, the student's current Southwest Library System card, and a photo ID and proof of current address (only if your address does not match the address on the ID) to the Spring Green Community Library.
+Bring the completed SCLS application, the student's current Southwest Library System card, and a photo ID and proof of current address (if your address on the ID is not current) to the Spring Green Community Library.
 We will add our barcode sticker to Southwest Library System card.

 b.)
-If the child does not already have a Southwest Library System card, a parent or guardian will need to fill out both the South Central Library System card application and the smaller Southwest Library System card application.
+If the child does not already have a Southwest Library System card, a parent or guardian will need to fill out both the South Central Library System card application and the Southwest Library System card application.
 We can supply both at the Spring Green Community Library.
-Bring both completed applications along with photo ID and proof of current address (only if your address does not match the address on the ID) to the Spring Green Community Library.
-We will issue a paper 'temporary' library card so that materials can be checked out.
-A Southwest Library Card will later arrive to the address you provided.
+Bring both completed applications along with photo ID and proof of current address (if your address on the ID is not current) to the Spring Green Community Library.
+We will issue a 'temporary' library card so that materials can be checked out.
+A Southwest Library Card will arrive later by mail at the address you provided.
 Bring the Southwest Library Card to the Spring Green Community Library.
 We will add our barcode sticker to the Southwest Library System card, and your 'temporary' card can be disposed of.

 *For more particular information about our Juvenile Library Card policy, please head over to our policy page to learn more.